tkoskine/ahven/README.rst

 Debian stable (6.0) provides Ahven 1.7 as libahven17.0 and libahven1-dev packages.

-One can install the packages with command *apt-get install libahven17 libahven-dev*.
+One can install the packages with command *apt-get install libahven17.0 libahven1-dev*.

 Installation
 ------------